Mount Vernon: Preservation, legacy, and tourism

 In 1858, Washington sold the mansion and a portion of the estate's land to the Mount Vernon Ladies' Association, which was under the leadership of Ann Pamela Cunningham.
 The association paid the final installment of the purchase price of $200,000 ($6.3 million in 2020 dollars) in December 1859, taking possession in February 1860.
 The estate first opened to the public during that year.

 The estate served as a neutral ground for both sides during the Civil War, although fighting raged across the nearby countryside.
 Troops from both the Union and the Confederacy toured the building.
 The two women caretakers asked that the soldiers leave their arms behind and either change to civilian clothes or at least cover their uniforms.
 They usually did as asked.

 Harrison Howell Dodge became the third resident superintendent in 1885.
 During his 52 years' overseeing the estate, he doubled the facility's acreage, improved the grounds, and added many historic artifacts to the collections.
 Dodge reviewed George Washington's writings about the estate, visited other Colonial-era gardens, and traveled to England to see gardens dating from the Georgian period.
-Using that knowledge, Dodge oversaw the restoration of the site and put in place a number of improvements that Washington had planned but had never implemented.
+Using that knowledge, Dodge oversaw the restoration of the site completed by Charles Wilson Killam, and put in place a number of improvements that Washington had planned but had never implemented.

 Charles Wall was assistant superintendent from 1929 to 1937, then resident superintendent for 39 years.
-He oversaw restoration of the house and planted greenery consistent with what was used in the 18th century.
+He oversaw restoration of the house by Killam and planted greenery consistent with what was used in the 18th century.
 In 1974, a campaign he organized was successful in preserving as parkland areas in Maryland across the Potomac River from Mount Vernon, as part of an effort to retain the bucolic vista from the house.
 His office was the same one used in the 18th century by Washington.